Regret Bounds for Gaussian-Process Optimization in Large Domains: Results

 \subsection{Optimization Algorithms}

 Two of the most widely used GP-optimization algorithms are the expected improvement (EI) (\cite{jones_1998}) and the upper confidence bound (UCB) (\cite{auer_2002,gpucb}) methods.
-In the following, we define two optimization policies that are closely related to EI and UCB: \begin{definition}[EI] The expected improvement \cite{bull_2011} is defined as
+In the following, we define two optimization policies that are closely related: \begin{definition} The expected improvement \cite{bull_2011} is defined as

 where $\mathcal{N}$ is the standard normal density function and $\Phi^{c}$ is the complementary cumulative density function of a standard normal distribution.
 Furthermore, we use the notation

 \end{definition}